TheImagingSource/IC-Imaging-Control-Samples/Python/tisgrabber/documentation-source/devicehandling.rst

 Device Handling
 ###############

-This chapter shows, how to open a video capture device, set a video format and a frame rate.
+This chapter shows, how to open a video capture :index:`device`, set a video format and a frame rate.
 The tisgrabber DLL offers different ways in order to open a video capture device.

 IC_ShowDeviceSelectionDialog